duereg/manager-readme/README.md

  - The ability to learn is a skill that you can choose to improve or let stagnate

 ### Document everything
+ - Document
+   - your daily activities
- - Document your code
+   - your code
+   - your problems
- - Document your processes
+   - your processes
- - Document your inputs and your outputs
+   - your inputs and outputs

 ### Work/Life Balance
 Feel free to message me at any time.
 I might not respond immediately but I appreciate the communication.